In this exploration of impactful nonprofit marketing ideas, we draw inspiration from successful campaigns across various platforms.

 The PAWS Chicago 5K Walk/Run is the region’s largest dog-friendly event.
 Each year, it draws in a crowd of around 7,000 people and over 3,000 pets.

-The event is split into a running and a walking course with pets being allowed only in the latter.
+The event is split into a running and a walking course, with pets being allowed only in the latter.
 Moreover, people can participate in the race either as teams or individually.

 The run commences with a speech from the founder, Paula Fasseas, and an announcement of top nonprofit fundraising teams and individuals.
 The address is followed by a pet parade and later leads to the initiation of the race.

-Apart from that, the event also has food and drink stalls, pet care, and kids’ area set up by partner organizations.
+Apart from that, the event also has food and drink stalls, pet care, and a kids’ area set up by partner organizations.